-The very word "Jerusalem", or "yerushalem, yerushalayim" in Hebrew has a lot of mystical interpretations in the Jewish tradition.
-Thus, it can be a symbol of the earth itself.
-Also, in Kabbalah symbolism, it is considered to be God's city.
-It is thought to be the earthly variant of the heavenly Jerusalem, and the main purpose which can be attained through human spiritual development.
+The word "Jerusalem", or "yerushalem, yerushalayim" in Hebrew has a lot of mystical interpretations in the Jewish tradition.
+It can be a symbol of the earth itself.
+In Kabbalah symbolism, it is viewed to be God's city.
+It is thought to be the earthly variant of the Jerusalem, and the main purpose which can be attained through human spiritual development.

 Still in the Jewish mystical realm, the name of the Holy City can be interpreted as having the meaning of "foundation of peace," because its consonants (SHLM) have the meaning of perfect/whole, (shalem) or peace (shalom).
 This earthly site's peace is represented by Yeru or Yir'eh, which was nothing but one of Jerusalem's seventy names.

-The builder of the First Jerusalem Temple, in the 10th century BC, was Solomon.
-In the Holy Scriptures, we can find Solomon's words referring to this holy place: "May Your eyes be open day and night toward this House, toward the place of which You have said, 'My name shall abide there;' may You heed the prayers which Your servant will offer toward this place. ...
+The builder of the 1st Jerusalem Temple, in the 10th century BC, was Solomon.
+In the Holy Scriptures, find Solomon's words referring to this holy place: "May Your eyes be open day and night toward this House, toward the place of which You have said, 'My name shall abide there;' may You heed the prayers which Your servant will offer toward this place. ...

 Nebuchadnezzar order the city to be torched and therefore they also destroyed the Jerusalem Temple, whereas people there were taken into exile.
 At that point in history, the Western Wall became Judaism's holiest place and the most worshiped place for Israel and worldwide Jews.

 Naturally, we can ask what the logical explanation given for this theory actually is.
 Thus, the Holy Land is to be found at the surface of the Earth's central point; also, Jerusalem is found in the center of Israel, and also the Jerusalem Temple can be found in the Holy City's main point.

 This is just the Jewish mystical perspective on the Holy City; let us not forget that this place plays an essential role for Christians also, since there were many events which took place here, if we are only to mention the Calvary or the Resurrection.